 Notice that the definition of a generalized retraction extends the definition of retraction in literature \citep{optimizationonmatrixmanifold}.
 Retraction is usually defined as a mapping from the tangent bundle $\mathcal{T}_{\bm{U}}$ to the Stiefel manifold $St(d,r)$ \citep{stiefelgeometry}.
 However, a generalized retraction is a mapping from a general $\mathbb{R}^{d\times r}$ to the Stiefel manifold $St(d,r)$.
-We make the extension in definition so that we can apply generalized retraction to an arbitrary matrix without having to project it to the tangent space at first.
+This extension allows us to directly apply the generalized retraction to any matrix, eliminating the need to project it to the tangent space beforehand.

 Property \ref{cons:preservecolumnspace} requires that a generalized retraction preserves column spaces.
 This property is indispensable in our algorithm development as we use it to ensure the orthogonality of global and local PCs.
 The second property requires that $\grof{\bm{U}}{\bm{\xi}}$ be close to the projection to the tangent space $\bm{U}+\mathcal{P}_{\mathcal{T}_{\bm{U}}}(\bm{\xi})$.
 In the special case of $\bm{\xi}\in \mathcal{T}_{\bm{U}}$, property \ref{cons:approximate} reduces to $\norm{\grof{\bm{U}}{\bm{\xi}}-(\bm{U}+\bm{\xi})}_F\le M_1\norm{\bm{\xi}}^2_F$, which coincides with the definition of retraction in literature \citep{mingyiconsensus}.
-When the norm of $\bm{\xi}$ is small, the requirement essentially implies that the difference between a generalized retraction and the projection to a tangent space is a higher order term.
+When the norm of $\bm{\xi}$ is small, the requirement essentially implies that the difference between a generalized retraction and the projection to a tangent space is a higher-order term.

-Though Definition \ref{def:generalizedretraction} looks demanding, we can show that there are several available choices for a generalized retraction. \begin{proposition} Polar projection defined as:
+Though Definition \ref{def:generalizedretraction} looks demanding, we can show that there are several available choices for a generalized retraction. \begin{proposition} Polar projection is defined as:

 is a generalized retraction.
-The computation complexity is $O(dr^2+r^3)$. \end{proposition} Notice that \eqref{eqn:polarprojectiondef} can be equivalently calculated by the SVD of $\bm{U}+\bm{\xi}$ \citep{mmalgorithm}.
+The computation complexity is $O(dr^2+r^3)$. \end{proposition} \eqref{eqn:polarprojectiondef} is consistent with the definition \eqref{eqn:defofpolar}, though the notations are slightly different.
+Notice that polar projection can be equivalently calculated by the SVD of $\bm{U}+\bm{\xi}$ \citep{mmalgorithm}.
 We relegate the proof and the implementation details to Appendix \ref{ap:polarisgr}.
-An interesting property of the polar projection is that it is equivalent to the projection of $\bm{U}+\bm{\xi}$ onto the Stiefel manifold:
+As discussed, an interesting property of the polar projection is that it is equivalent to the projection of $\bm{U}+\bm{\xi}$ onto the Stiefel manifold:

 The proof of \eqref{eqn:polarisprojection} can be found in \citet{berkeleyproof}.